 - Tdap, 1 dose;

 - IPV9polio), 4 doses

 - MMR (measles, mumps, rubella), 2 doses;

 - Varicella (chickenpox), 1 dose ;

 - Hepatitis B, 3 doses;

-All 8th-12th graders are required to have one dose of Tdap when it is time for a Td booster, usually at 12-15 years of age or 10 years after the previous dose of Td(tetanus/diptheria).
-This change is to improve pertussis (whooping cough) immunity, due to increasing outbreaks.
+- All 11th-12th graders are required to have one dose of Tdap if there has been more than 10 years from the previous DTaP (pertussis containing vaccine).
+This is to improve pertussis (whooping cough) immunity due to increasing outbreaks.